vishal2612200/vishal2612200/README.md

   Public developer tooling for local context management and AI coding-agent workflows.
 Built to make agent-assisted coding sessions faster, cheaper, and more reliable.

 - **PadhAI / SigIQ**
-  Leading backend, AI infrastructure, payments, CI/CD, observability, and deployment automation for a `500K+` user learning product surface.
+  Leading backend, AI infrastructure, payments, CI/CD, observability, and deployment automation for a scaled learning product surface.

 - **Prismforce**
-  Built two 0-to-1 enterprise platforms, including an LMS aggregator and a skill-intelligence engine with Jira-style goal tracking, adopted by `10+` global clients.
+  Built enterprise platforms including an LMS aggregator and a skill-intelligence engine with Jira-style goal tracking for global clients.

 ## Stack